ShamShamsw/Pacman/README.md

 ---

-## Extending PyProjectGen
+## Extending Pacman

-You can add your own templates to `~/.pyprojectgen/templates/` or a shared templates directory.
+You can add your own templates to `~/.Pacman/templates/` or a shared templates directory.
 - Templates are simple directory trees with Jinja2-style variables.

 ---